Hadar301/SAT_algorithms-/README.md

 $1 is the number of litrals N.

-$2 is the algorithm:
+$2 is the algorithm: \n
-  WP - Warning Propagation.
+  'WP' - Warning Propagation.
-  BP - Belief Propagation.
+  'BP' - Belief Propagation.
-  SP - Survey Propagation.
+  'SP' - Survey Propagation.

 The test is running for random planted SAT and random SAT problems, but can easily change for CNF files.